museoica/markdown-portfolio/_includes/05-emphasis.md

-What I try to avoid in life:
+What I hate to eat:
-1. Regrets
+1. XYZ
-2. Debts
+2. ABC
-3. Poverty
+3. EDF
   * of **knowledge**
   * of kindness 🎉
   * and radiance (*that shine on our face*)